Is that truly an important meeting? A quick guide to effective meetings

 The average corporate employee in the United States spends about 31 hours a month in meetings, according to recent research from Accounting Principals.
 While this number may seem high, it can also provide valuable insight into how we approach meetings and their impact on our productivity and performance.

-So how can we become more effective and engaged meeting participants and ensure that we are getting the most out of our time in meetings?
+So how can we become engaged meeting leaders and ensure that we are getting the most out of our time in meetings?
 Read on to learn how to run a meeting effectively.

 The importance of effective meetings

 Unfortunately, there are few people that do not understand the importance of meeting, and the feeling of squandering valuable time in meetings that accomplish nothing.
-Ineffective meetings are not only frustrating, but also a serious drain on productivity.
+Ineffective meetings are not only frustrating but also a serious drain on productivity.

 Luckily, being an effective meeting participant or host doesn’t have to be complicated or difficult.
 With the right mindset and some simple tips and tricks, you can transform even the most unproductive meeting into one that gets results.